konflux-ci/architecture/ADR/0033-product-version-controller.md

 ### Streamlining version cloning from the UI

-We will support a process for cloning a *ProjectDevStream* resource and all the resources included in it.
+We will support a process for cloning a *ProjectDevelopmentStream* resource and all the resources included in it.
 While the process could be used from the API, it is primarily meant to be used from the Konflux UI.

-Several technical elements would be needed to support this process.

-First and foremost we will support a process for generating a *ProjectDevStreamTemplate* resource from an existing *ProjectDevStream* resource.
-This will be done by adding a `toTemplate` property to the *spec* section of a *ProjectDevStream* resource naming the template to be created.
+*ProjectDevelopmentStream* resource cloning will be done by way of generating a *ProjectDevelopmentStreamTemplate* resource from an existing *ProjectDevelopmentStream* resource.
+This will be done by adding a `toTemplate` property to the *spec* section of a *ProjectDevelopmentStream* resource naming the template to be created.

 The template would be created with the following characteristics:

-* The following procedure will be used to determine the version number that the cloned *ProjectDevStream* defines:
+* The following procedure will be used to determine the version number that the cloned *ProjectDevelopmentStream* defines:

-    * If the *ProjectDevStream* resource has a *pvc.konflux.dev/version* annotation, its value serves as the version value.
+    * If the *ProjectDevelopmentStream* resource has a *pvc.konflux.dev/version* annotation, its value serves as the version value.
-    * Otherwise, the name of the *ProjectDevStream* is split by using dash ("-") characters and the last element in the split list is used as the version value.
+    * Otherwise, the name of the *ProjectDevelopmentStream* is split by using dash ("-") characters and the last element in the split list is used as the version value.
 For example, for a resource names `foo-bar-v1` the version value would be `v1`.

-* The new *ProjectDevStreamTemplate* will include a *version* variable with no default value.
+* The new *ProjectDevelopmentStreamTemplate* will include a *version* variable with no default value.

-* All *Application* and *Component* resources that are associated with the cloned *ProjectDevStream* will be copied into the *resources* section of the *ProjectDevStreamTemplate* resource, while *status* and other transient properties would be stripped.
+* All *Application* and *Component* resources that are associated with the cloned *ProjectDevelopmentStream* will be copied into the *resources* section of the *ProjectDevelopmentStreamTemplate* resource, while *status* and other transient properties would be stripped.

 * Resources names within the template will be set as following:

-    * If the name on the cloned resource ends with the *ProjectDevStream* resource's version value as determined above, the value is stripped and the "`{version}`" template string is places instead.
+    * If the name on the cloned resource ends with the *ProjectDevelopmentStream* resource's version value as determined above, the value is stripped and the "`{version}`" template string is places instead.
     * Otherwise the "`{version}`" template string is appended to the name.

 * The template will include variables for customizing *revision* (branch),